Back in 2009, I used NaNoWriMo to create the first 20,000 words of what eventually became Stone of Fire.

 I’d love to hear where your manuscript stands.
 Do you think your NaNoWriMo project is a working first draft of a novel?
 Or did it spark an idea that will become a fantastic story?
 Let us know in the comments.

-Tania Strauss writes for NY Book Editors, a premiere affiliation of editors with extensive experience from New York’s major publishing houses.
+Tania Strauss writes for NY Book Editors, a premier affiliation of editors with extensive experience from New York’s major publishing houses.

 We help authors attract agents or self-publish using the high standards of the traditional industry.
 We believe that every author has a unique story that can inform, inspire, and entertain readers.
 It just takes the right team to help you get there.